rssfrncs/ledger/README.md

 - Replace input datetime-local with anything else (such a bad ux on desktop)
 - Move static theme object to styled-components theme provider
 - Fix initial buggy animation for chart
   - The d3 area is always going from 0 -> height.
 We should check if all the day groupings are empty.
+- Investigate the use of a service worker to enable the application to be offline first and installable.

 ## Screens